franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 ## The Solution

 Enter [GitHub Actions](https://github.com/features/actions) and Netlify.
-Instead of copying and pasting my side project's site *manually,* let's push code to our side project repo and [Octocat](https://octodex.github.com/) go off and run those errands for us!
+Instead of copying and pasting my side project's site *manually,* let's push code to our side project repo and have [Octocat](https://octodex.github.com/) go off and run those errands for us!
 And we'll do it one better: let's add a custom \*specially-named\* config file to our side project's root folder, where we can define anything we want about how that side project shows up and gets linked-to on the portfolio site!

 ### Portfolio Configuration

-First let's write that portfolio configuration file:
+First let's write that portfolio configuration file, since it's the shortest bit:

 ```json
 {